Entry Requirements

 Master of Science by Research (MSc)

-Funding (university fees and stipend) is not normally available for the MSc by Research.
+• Funded scholarships are not normally available for the MSc by research degree.